ctzurcanu/virtues/docs/charity.md

 ## Correspondences

-- Classical Greek
-    - Eunoia (Goodwill towards others): It encompasses the idea of trustworthiness and kindness in dealings with other people.
-    - Xenia (Hospitality): Highly praised and embedded in Greek custom, xenia is the generosity and courtesy shown to those who are far from home.
-- Hinduism
-    - Aparigraha (अपरिग्रहः): Non-avarice, non-possessiveness
 - Islam
     - Sadaqah (Charitable Giving): Beyond obligatory almsgiving (Zakat), voluntary charity is highly commended, reflecting compassion and generosity.
     - Ihsan (Benevolence/Excellence): This virtue means to do things with perfection, beauty, and excellence, and to act benevolently.
 It also involves being conscious of God at all times.